 Edmund has spent the last ten years working in clinical research.
 He has written many articles on human anatomy and physiology.

-Contrary to popular belief, life after gallbladder removal surgery can be very painful and exhausting.
+Life after gallbladder removal surgery can be very painful and exhausting.
 The associated dietary complications may vary from person to person.

 While it may take only a few weeks for some people to return to their favorite foods, others have to wait several months.